Thanks for stopping by. You are currently logged in as a Guest

 The dealer is in the South seat and has turned up the 9 of diamonds.
 First and second seat pass.
-Third seat(E) orders the dealer to pick the 9.
+The third seat(E) orders the dealer to pick the 9.
 After placing the 9 in his hand, the dealer discards the 9 of spades.

 West has the first lead and starts with the ace of hearts.
 North is void and trumps using the ace of diamonds.
 East follows suit and South throws off the 9 of spades.
 The maker's opponents in N/S have one trick.
-One trump played.
+One trump has been played.

 The ace of clubs is the next led by North.
 East trumps with the king.
 South and West's only option is to follow suit.
-The maker now has a first trick with two trump played.
+The maker now has the first trick with two trump played.